What You Need to Know About Metal-Refining Furnace Operator or Tender

 Metal-Refining Furnace Operator or Tender Salary

-The typical yearly salary for Metal-Refining Furnace Operators and Tenders is somewhere between $25,240 and $60,820.
+The salary for Metal-Refining Furnace Operators and Tenders ranges between about $25,240 and $60,820 a year.

 Metal-Refining Furnace Operators and Tenders who work in Oregon, Utah, or Nevada, make the highest salaries.